mehulagg/gitlab_test/doc/user/application_security/security_dashboard/index.md

 > [Introduced](https://gitlab.com/gitlab-org/gitlab/-/issues/6709) in [GitLab Ultimate](https://about.gitlab.com/pricing/) 11.5.

-The group Security Dashboard gives an overview of the vulnerabilities of all the projects in a group and its subgroups.
+The group Security Dashboard gives an overview of the vulnerabilities found in the default branches of the projects in a group and its subgroups.

 First, navigate to the Security Dashboard found under your group's